California Vacation: The Sea Ranch

 First time visitors to The Sea Ranch often confuse the place with it’s namesake hotel called Sea Ranch Lodge, which is the first civilized thing you’ll see as you enter the area from the south after a long stretch of wild highway that winds around the cliffs.
 I stayed at the lodge this time, although friends with small children enjoyed a wide variety of vacation rentals.
-This is my story and review of my visit to The Sea Ranch and Sea Ranch Lodge, with savvy tips to help you plan your own savvy stay sometime soon.

 The Nature of The Sea Ranch Architecture